dwicahyo-dev/Hackintosh-A455LA-Intel-Core-i3-5005U/README.md

 3. Open `/Volumes/EFI/Clover/` , Copy and Replace the entire `EFI/CLOVER` Folder in the ESP of your USB Drive with `EFI/CLOVER` folder in this repository.

 4. Open `EFI/CLOVER/config.plist` in the ESP of your USB Drive.
 Run Clover Configurator included in the `Tools/` folder in the repository.
+Use Macbook Air 6,2 / Macbook Pro 12,1.
 Generate Serial Number, BoardSerialNumber, SmUUID in SMBIOS tab.

 5. Also copy Clover Bootloader installer .pkg file  & other files you need to your install macOS USB  for Post-installation.